 TBAE began offering online registration renewals in December of 2005.
 Registrants can log in to their account to renew their registration and pay the renewal fee.
 Click here to find out more about the online renewal process.

-How do I learn more about the Architect Registration Examination?
+How do I learn more about the Architect Registration Examination (ARE)?

 The ARE is administered through the National Council of Architectural Registration Boards (NCARB).
 Examination candidates must apply first through the Texas Board of Architectural Examiners in order to be registered in Texas.
-To learn more, link to the Architect section.
+Learn more in the Architect section.

 Can anyone take the registered interior designer examination?

-The National Council for Interior Design Qualifications (“NCIDQ”) administers the examinations for becoming a registered interior designer.
-Texas law requires candidates seeking to become registered interior designers to apply through the TBAE in order to become registered.
+The Council for Interior Design Qualifications (“CIDQ”) administers the examinations for becoming a registered interior designer.
+Candidates seeking to become registered interior designers must apply through the TBAE in order to become registered.
 A person seeking to sit for the NCIDQ examination for reasons other than registration in Texas may do so, and need not apply to TBAE in order to do so.
-To learn more, see the registered interior design section.
+To learn more, see the Registered Interior Designer section.

-Do I have to apply to TBAE first before I can register for the computer-administered multiple choice sections of the LARE?
+Do I have to apply to TBAE first before I can register for the LARE?